Skip to main content

 7. Choose whether the Endpoint should be enabled effective immediately.

-• Note: The Endpoint still must be added to a Pipeline for the Endpoint to be serviceable.
+• Note: The Endpoint must be added to a Pipeline for the Endpoint to be serviceable.

 8. Click Add.